 • A Mini Multiverse – a thought about our personal worlds

-• Both Sides – a reading list for people who want to get out of the echo chamber
+• Crossing the Aisle – a reading list for getting out of the echo chamber

 • eating carefully – a series of therapeutic videos of me eating carefully

 Nikki is also a design consultant and advisor based out of Orbital, Kickstarter’s former headquarters and home to independent folks developing and launching new ideas.
 She is an alumni of the MFA Interaction Design program at the School of Visual Arts, and spent five years prior as a materials researcher and designer in interior architecture firms in Los Angeles.
 Nikki was born in Los Angeles but grew up in Manila where she has a background in Psychology and holds a BS in Management Information Systems from the Ateneo de Manila University.
 She currently lives in New York City.